dslewicki/PacManRobotSimul/README.md

 Simulated environment for the robot for the Pac-Man Robot competition.
 This program will be used to test the algorithm for the competition, and will possibly be implemented into the robot itself.

+#SUPER BRIEF SUMMARY OF THE CODE
+-So here's how everything works in a nutshell.
+Within the Graph.cpp, there are two classes; Tile and Map.
+The Tile class has the following private members.

+--
+class Tile{
+Entity *val;
+	Ghost *ghost;  //reference to a "Ghost" object (will be explained later) int indexVal;  //integer that represents the Entity's location within the maze, ranges from 0 to (n-1), where n in this case is 100 tiles, because 10x10.
+	Tile* north;  //these are references to the tiles adjacent to this current one, and are marked as null if there is a wall.
+	Tile* south;
+	Tile* west;
+	Tile* east;
+	vector<Tile*> neighbors;  //dynamic container that holds all adjacent non-wall tiles. vector<Tile*>::iterator iter;  //used to navigate thru the vector --

+The Map class is basically a bunch of tiles that form a maze.

+##Explanations of each class

+###Graph.h

+####The Tile class
+-

 A note about how the ghosts will be used to help us map the maze:

 This is actually pretty straightforward, as we know the ghosts' locations at all times.